Xarakipi/TIL/exam/project_terraform/README.md

 terraform apply -var-file=vcd.tfvars
 ```

-Whait...
+Wait...
 Have a coffee ☕

 Go to ansible directory